viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

     );
 ```

-This is the final shape of our `appReducer`.
+This is the final structure of our appReducer.